geelen/glenmaddern.com/src/lib/articles/icss.md

 By publishing a [Interoperable CSS Standard](https://github.com/css-modules/icss), we're hoping to unify the way we can treat CSS as a multi-file language, to then explore the impact that has on the authoring process.
 The three major loaders all support the format: Webpack's [css-loader](https://github.com/webpack/css-loader), JSPM's [jspm-loader-css](https://github.com/geelen/jspm-loader-css) and Browserify's  [css-modulesify](https://github.com/css-modules/css-modulesify).

 If this capability proves to be as useful for the wider community as it has for us on the CSS Modules team, who knows where this leads?
-Maybe it can follow in the footsteps of CommonJS becoming the ES6 Module Spec & ASM.js becoming WebAssembly, and inform the direction of the [WhatWG Loader Standard](http://whatwg.github.io/loader/) and one day be natively supported in browsers?
+Maybe it can follow in the footsteps of CommonJS paving the way for the ES6 Module Spec & ASM.js becoming WebAssembly, and help shape the [WhatWG Loader Standard](http://whatwg.github.io/loader/)?
+Maybe even run natively in the browser, one day?
 In the mean time, we can explore ideas and share our work wherever possible.

 <figure className={styles.figure}>
 ![Simpsons scene showing Lionel Hutz imagining a world without lawyers](/assets/images/simpsons.gif)